22 Financial Mistakes You Are Making Right Now

 We at LMM advocate set it and forget it investing because you have more interesting things to do than babysit your money.
 But there are certain times where you need to take a look at your investments and tweak them to fit new circumstances.

-If you have a baby you need to start estate planning.
+If you have a baby, you need to start estate planning.
 If something happened to you and the other parent, your child could be a ward of the state.
-If you get a big bump in income, don’t upgrade your life-style, upgrade your investing.
+If you get a big bump in income, don’t upgrade your lifestyle, improve your investing.
 Especially if that increase is going to bump you into a higher tax bracket.

 21. You Stay Put

 Do you have a four bedroom house but all of your kids are gone, and you don’t need all that room anymore?
 Are you unhappy with your job but can’t find something else in your area?
 Are you retired but the cost of living where you are is burning through your savings?